hfeiss/campingreservations/README.md

 One's intuition is likely correct here.
 Reservations are usually two nights: the length of a weekend.
 Counts rapidly decline until another steep drop between 7 and 8 nights: the length of a week.
 Finally, there's a small spike at 14 nights: the maximum length of stay at most facilities.

 ### Folium, selenium, and PIL
-Finally, folium is used to generate maps of the average distance between the `CustomerZIP` and the campground's location given either the `CustomerState` or the `FacilityState`.
-Selenium.webdriver is used to generate .png images from the interactive maps, and PIL converts them into .gif seen above.
+Folium is used to generate maps of the average distance between the `CustomerZIP` and the campground's location grouped by either the `CustomerState` or the `FacilityState`.
+Selenium.webdriver is used to generate .png images from folium's interactive maps, and PIL converts the .png files into a .gif as seen above.

 # Further Analysis